 In an interconnected world, viruses aren’t limited by borders.
 A small outbreak on one side of the globe can spread across continents and across oceans in a matter of hours.
-The current COVID-19 pandemic is a sobering example of this reality, and though it may feel unprecedented, for infectious disease experts it isn’t a surprise.
+The COVID-19 pandemic is a sobering example of this reality, and though it may feel unprecedented, for infectious disease experts it isn’t a surprise.
 What’s more, it’s a reminder of the importance of shoring up global health security by advancing vaccines against diseases that have pandemic potential.

 Because the next pandemic is never a question of “if.”
 It’s a question of “when.”